TI, Abatement: What Does It Mean?

 - Tenant Improvement Dollars

-Usually there is a combination that gets the landlord the return he/she is looking for.
-You cannot have the lowest rent, all TI and tones of free rent.
+Usually there is a combination of options that gets the landlord the return they want.
+You cannot have the lowest rent, a lot of TI and an abundance of free rent.
 You can have some combination of those three and use them however best fits your needs.
 Remember, these benefits are available when you bring them up in the negotiation!